jessetvogel/abstract-nonsense/notes/to implement.md

   - Maybe generalize `Property` to yield n-Categories instead of only (-1)-Categories (`Prop`'s)
     - `class Property { String name; Diagram diagram; int n; }` -- application creates an $n$-category
     - But why stop there?
 We can replace `int n` by `Morphism cat;` which creates an object in the (mapped) `cat`.
+      - But this is just type theory, complicated very much..